The Chase Chair in English and the Bear Tribute Sculpture

 Awarded to one member of the faculty every five years, the chair symbolizes and celebrates the understated spirit and strength of character that Art Chase brought to Berkshire through his service as a teacher, poet, woodsman, trail squad leader, and founder of the Sugar Shack.

-It will be a campus icon that will inspire generations of Berkshire students by reminding them of the connection of the campus to its natural mountain surroundings.
+Dedicated on June 8, 2019, the Bear Tribute Sculpture will inspire generations of Berkshire students by reminding them of the connection between the campus and its natural mountain surroundings.

-The League of Bears is committed to promoting and supporting the Arthur C. Chase Chair in English and the Berkshire Bear Tribute Sculpture.
+The League of Bears is committed to promoting and supporting the Arthur C. Chase Endowed Chair in English and the Bear Tribute Sculpture.

 Bill Drake ’73, Chair